+holds since the restricted interval at each time node is obtained by evenly increasing the previous one with an interval of length $l$.
+If $N_{0}=0$ then the space grid at mesh time $t_{0}$ is compose by the single point Figure \ref{fig:grid} gives examples of alternative grids.

 The convolution relations of equations (\ref{eq:guf2}) and (\ref{eq:iuf2}) call for a discretization of the Fourier space as well.
 At each mesh time $t_{i}$, $i=1,2,\ldots,n$, the Fourier space is restricted on an interval of length $L$ centred at zero $(0)$ and discretized with $N_{i}N$ space steps.
 The equidistant nodes are thus of the form where $\Delta \nu_i=\frac{L}{N_iN}$.
-The Nyquist relation holds whenever $L$ is such that
+The {\it Nyquist~relation}\footnote{The minimum sampling rate to avoid aliasing.} holds whenever $L$ is such that